empress/empress-blog/blueprints/ember-ghost/files/content/advanced-markdown.md

 [2]: https://en.wikipedia.org/wiki/Dog "Wikipedia: Dog"

 Another way to insert links in markdown is using reference lists.
 You might want to use this style of linking to cite reference material in a Wikipedia-style.
 All of the links are listed at the end of the document, so you can maintain full separation between content and its source or reference.

-## Creating footnotes

-The quick brown fox[^1] jumped over the lazy dog[^2].

-[^1]: Foxes are red
-[^2]: Dogs are usually not red

-Footnotes are a great way to add additional contextual details when appropriate.
-Ghost will automatically add footnote content to the very end of your post.

 ## Full HTML